 Like the Jonathan Heath painting of her, Jeanne Mozier juggles many activities in her adopted hometown of Berkeley Springs, West Virginia.
-Most of her activities are public so she is easy to find whether making popcorn at the Star Theatre every weekend or staging major events like the Berkeley Springs International Water Tasting.
+Most of her activities are public so she is easy to find although retiring in 2019 from making popcorn at the Star Theatre every weekend makes it a little more challenging.
+You can still find her staging major events like the Berkeley Springs International Water Tasting.

 She has been a West Virginian by choice since buying a Morgan County farm with her husband, Jack Soronen, in 1975.
 Jeanne takes giving back to her community seriously especially through her marketing skills.
 Her efforts in community building through promoting the arts, tourism and local economic development have led Berkeley Springs to many awards and an enviable position as a model small town in the new economy.

-She sits on several major Morgan County boards related to the local economy including the Economic Development Authority, Chamber of Commerce and Travel Berkeley Springs.
-She staged Morgan County’s first Economic Summit in 2008, and invented the “Make Your Town a Hot Spot” game for the statewide Create WV Conference winning the groups’ first Creative Cone Award in 2008.
-In 2009, she established and chairs the Creative Economy Task Force in Berkeley Springs.
+She sits on several major Morgan County boards related to the local economy including the Chamber of Commerce and Travel Berkeley Springs.
+She staged Morgan County’s first Economic Summit in 2008, and invented the “Make Your Town a Hot Spot” game for the statewide Create WV Conference winning the group’s first Creative Cone Award in 2008.
+In 2009, she established and chairs the Creative Economy Task Force in Berkeley Springs which evolved to the Futures Growth Task Force in 2019.
 In 2008, she was named the Mid-Atlantic region and West Virginia Small Business Administration’s Women in Business Champion.
+The 2019 sale of the legendary Star Theatre to a young family planning to continue its iconic operation earned the former and new owners the WV Small Business Development Center’s award as best business of the month.

 Jeanne holds degrees in political science from Cornell and Columbia universities as well as a professional background in research, planning and electoral politics.
 She is an equal opportunity campaigner having worked through the years for both Republican and Democratic candidates at every level from city, county and state to national.
 “I support the person not the party,” she says.
 Jeanne comes by her passion for American history through her family roots; she is a direct descendant of John Morton, Signer of the Declaration of Independence.